Ryan Shaw (rugby league)

 Shaw is a product of the Warrington Wolves academy, spending time on loan from Warrington at the Castleford Tigers and the London Broncos in the Super League, the Leigh Centurions and the Swinton Lions in the Co-operative Championship, Barrow in the Championship 1 and the Co-operative Championship.
-He played for the Bradford Bulls in the Kingstone Press Championship, before signing for Hull Kingston Rovers in the top flight of English rugby league.
-He has also played for Leigh on a permanent basis in the Betfred Championship.
+He played for the Bradford Bulls in the Championship, before signing for Hull Kingston Rovers in the top flight of English rugby league.
+He has also played for Leigh on a permanent basis in the Championship.

 Background

 Shaw was born in Barrow-in-Furness, Cumbria, England.